What is Amazon OpenSearch Service? - Amazon OpenSearch Service

 What is Amazon OpenSearch Service?

 Amazon OpenSearch Service is a managed service that makes it easy to deploy, operate, and scale OpenSearch clusters in the AWS Cloud.
+An OpenSearch Service domain is synonymous with an OpenSearch cluster.
+Domains are clusters with the settings, instance types, instance counts, and storage resources that you specify.
 Amazon OpenSearch Service supports OpenSearch and legacy Elasticsearch OSS (up to 7.10, the final open source version of the software).
-When you create a cluster, you have the option of which search engine to use.
+When you create a domain, you have the option of which search engine to use.

 OpenSearch is a fully open-source search and analytics engine for use cases such as log analytics, real-time application monitoring, and clickstream analysis.
 For more information, see the OpenSearch documentation.